shoaibakht34-wq/URL_SHORTENER/README.md

-# 🔗 Linklytics – Scalable URL Shortener
+# 🔗 Linklytics – Scalable URL Shortener (Bitly Clone)

-Linklytics is a full-stack URL shortening platform that allows users to generate short links, redirect them efficiently, and manage URLs using a secure and scalable backend.
+Linklytics is a full-stack URL shortening platform that allows users to generate short links, redirect them efficiently, and manage URLs using a secure, scalable, and cloud-based backend.

 ---